24testingphase/growloomcaptioner/README.md

 A modern, full-stack web application for automatically generating and overlaying captions on videos using custom scripts.
 Built with React, Node.js, Express, and FFmpeg.

+## 🎯 Local FFmpeg Processing Only

+**Important**: This application uses ONLY your local FFmpeg installation via direct system calls.
+No browser-based FFmpeg, cloud processing, or external dependencies are used.
+Your videos are processed entirely on your machine for maximum privacy and control.

 ## Features

 - **Drag & Drop Interface**: Upload script (.txt) and video files (.mp4/.mov) with ease